High Resolution Seismic Waveform Generation using Denoising Diffusion: Discussion

 The proposed generative latent denoising diffusion model generates highly realistic waveforms across the entire hazard-relevant frequency range.
 The GWM synthetics have realistic time domain shapes (Figure \ref{fig:envelope}a), Fourier amplitude spectra (Figure \ref{fig:envelope}c), and shaking durations (Figure \ref{fig:arias_intensity}).
 The predicted peak amplitude statistics are largely unbiased (Figure \ref{fig:bias_IM}) and have log-normally distributed amplitude variation (Figure \ref{fig:realization}), with the same amount of variability as the real data (Figure \ref{fig:histogram_stats_PGA_PGV}),

-With repeated inference for the same conditioning parameter sets, GWMs can be used to predict distributions of scalar amplitude statistics, like is commonly done with GMMs.
-We show that our model predicts peak amplitudes of strong motion seismic data in Japan at least as accurately and as precisely as two prominent and adequate GMMs.
+With repeated inference for the same conditioning parameter sets, GWMs can be used to predict distributions of scalar amplitude statistics, like is commonly done with GMMs, albeit at a higher computational cost.
+We show that our model predicts peak amplitudes of strong motion seismic data in Japan at least as accurately and as precisely as two prominent and reliable GMMs.

 While GWM-based predictions are computationally more expensive than GMM computations, they offer new possibilities for both practical and scientific applications.
 For instance, next-generation seismic hazard models could include model branches containing a catalog of representative waveforms - rather than just amplitude statistics - which are expected over the hazard target period.
 This would provide a much more detailed description of the anticipated ground motion in a target region.
 It would also expand the applicability of hazard calculations to use cases where full waveforms are required or desirable, such as non-linear structural dynamic analyses.
+In this sense, GWMs have the potential to unify earthquake hazard and engineering studies.

-GWMs could eventually eliminate the need to re-scale limited data pools of observed seismic waveforms to match expected target spectra, or to use hybrid methods for enriching simulated waveforms with high-frequency seismic energy.
+GWMs could eventually complement the need to re-scale limited data pools of observed seismic waveforms to match expected target spectra, or to use hybrid methods for enriching simulated waveforms with high-frequency seismic energy.
 Instead, a set of fully realistic broadband waveforms can be generated from a single, self-consistent synthesis process.

 One important question in this context will be which among existing and future GWMs generates the most realistic waveforms for a particular application.
-To facilitate quantitative and representative model comparisons, we propose that the emerging GWM community embrace open model and code standards and participate in existing community efforts for the comparison and evaluation of ground motion models (e.g., \citeA{maechling2015scec}).
+To facilitate quantitative, representative and fair model comparisons, we propose that the emerging GWM community embrace open model and code standards and participate in existing community efforts for the comparison and evaluation of ground motion models (e.g., \citeA{maechling2015scec}), with yet-to-be-established benchmark data sets.
 Performance metrics like the ones introduced in Section \ref{sec:quantitative-evaluation} could facilitate meaningful comparison between models and model versions.
 Such model comparison efforts could also include blind signal classification exercises, where trained classifier models would attempt to distinguish between real and synthetic waveforms.